phetsims/function-builder/doc/equation-formats.md

 (7) Division by 1 is shown, eg: `* 2 / 1 → [2x]/1`

+(8) Division by 0 is not allowed.

-(8) The portion of the equation preceding division is treated as a numerator, eg: `+ 1 / 3 → [x + 1]/3`
+(9) The portion of the equation preceding division is treated as a numerator, eg: `+ 1 / 3 → [x + 1]/3`

-(9) Adjacent multiplication and division operations are NOT collapsed, eg: `* 2 / 3 → [2x]/3`.
+(10) Adjacent multiplication and division operations are NOT collapsed, eg: `* 2 / 3 → [2x]/3`.
 There is one exception: adjacent multiplication and division operations that evaluates to 1 are collapsed and hidden, eg: `/ 3 * 3 → x`